DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 **Final Note: First Impression**

-The human—Jason—was unremarkable by most metrics.
+The human - Jason - was unremarkable by most metrics.
 Average cognitive capacity.
 Minimal formal training in harmonic resonance.
 No institutional backing.
 No family wealth.
 No obvious destiny.

 But he had something rare: